-If you’re a side hustler, hobby hustler, entrepreneur or business owner you have already tried to do cold outreach.
-For some, it may have been effective, but unless you can master the art of the cold outreach, it can be very difficult to get responses from business owners.
+If you’re a side hustler, entrepreneur, or business owner you probably have already tried to do cold outreach.
+For some, it may have been effective, but unless you can master the art of cold outreach, it can be very difficult to get responses from other business owners.

-Cold outreach is great for side hustlers / hobby hustlers who are just starting out.
+Cold outreach is great for side hustlers who are just starting out.
 It can also be great for seasoned entrepreneurs looking to grow their business.

 You can use cold outreach to:

 - Get podcast guests on your podcast